 He is currently in production of a television pilot The Chef’s Feet and was, for a time, a regular contributor for Your Times magazine.
 Currently he is writing a screenplay to be shot in New Zealand, and also in the early stages of production for a further Jonathan Hardy screenplay, “A Tree, Falling” which will star Greta Scaachi.

-We are truly honoured to have Dave as our Patron and hope he enjoys his stay with Pigs Fly.
+We are truly honoured to have Dave as our Patron.